 Option Description -g Specifies the ID of the GPU.
 This varies depending on the version of the Nvidia driver used.
-For driver 260 x, it is 0, 1, and so on.
-For driver 270 x, it is the PCI bus address, i.e., 0:5:0. -р Specifies to reset the GPU's permanent ECC error count. -v Specifies to reset the GPU's volatile ECC error count.
+For driver 260.x, it is 0, 1, and so on.
+For driver 270.x, it is the PCI bus address, i.e., 0:5:0. -Н Specifies the host where the GPU is located. -p Specifies to reset the GPU's permanent ECC error count. -v Specifies to reset the GPU's volatile ECC error count.